raystatham/apache-php/README.md

-# apache-php for Docker
+# Apache, CertBot, PHP with Proxy enabled for Docker

-This project was cloned from [chriswayg/apache-php](https://github.com/chriswayg/apache-php) to give me a baseline build before enabling the Proxy_Pass module.
+This project was cloned from [chriswayg/apache-php](https://github.com/chriswayg/apache-php) to give me a baseline build before enabling the Proxy_Pass module and installing Certbot.
 Please view the original project for full instructions.

 Docker image with Apache2 web server and PHP based on the official Debian Jessie image